“How much is backpacking in Europe Cost?” It is a key question before hopping on any plane to Europe.

 Here are a few of my favorites.

 There are dozens of different passes.
-I can almost guarantee that there is perfect Eurail Pass to meet your needs.
+I can almost guarantee that there is a perfect Eurail Pass to meet your needs.
 A rail pass is one of my favorite ways of getting around Europe.

 Another option is Busabout.
 This is a company that was created for free-spirit travelers.
-They have hop on hop off buses around Europe, and they stop in dozens of countries.
+They have hopped on hop off buses around Europe, and they stop in dozens of countries.

 If you have an international driving permit then renting a car is another valid option for getting around Europe.

 Car rentals in Europe are cheap!
-Usual under $100 a week!
+Usually under $100 a week!

 While car rentals are cheap the gas, insurance, and toll roads in Europe are not.